Trend watch

 Bottom line

-The U.S. economy remains resilient, and we believe solid growth will endure; however, it’s in a holding pattern awaiting resolution on the tariffs.
-Additionally, uncertainty regarding the impacts of policy shifts by the new presidential administration and Congress remain a further headwind for the economy in the near term.
+The U.S. economy has been resilient, but it’s in a holding pattern awaiting resolution on the tariffs.
+The longer this uncertainty lingers, the more intense the headwind for the economy becomes in the near term.
 That has contributed to the recent bouts of volatility in financial markets, which we expect will continue for the foreseeable future.

 Our full report is reserved for clients only.
 Let’s work together.